 Kaizer Chiefs Might Consider Signing Brayan Leon’s Compatriot in the Summer

-Kaizer Chiefs could turn to South America once again as they look to strengthen their squad ahead of the 2026 Premier Soccer League season.
+Kaizer Chiefs are said to be going abroad as they turn to South America in order to strengthen their squad ahead of the 2026-27 Betway Premiership season.

-During the January transfer window, Mamelodi Sundowns secured the signing of Brayan Leon from a Colombian club.
-The forward has made a huge impact, scoring 15 goals in 24 appearances across all competitions, helping the Brazilians reach the CAF Champions League final.
+Mamelodi Sundowns signed Brayan Leon from South America during the January transfer window, and he has had a major impact on the Brazilians' good season after scoring 15 goals and registering three assists in 24 appearances across all competitions, helping the Brazilians reach the CAF Champions League final.

 The Soweto giants previously explored the South American market in 2023, although that move did not work out, with striker Jasond González struggling to make a meaningful impact at the club.